-When it comes to spiritual healing, developing emotional flexibly, or the ability to see things from different points of view, helps us in two ways:
+When it comes to spiritual healing, developing emotional flexibility, or the ability to see things from different points of view, helps us in two ways:

 2. Emotional flexibility also allows us to let go of grievances, anger and relationship issues by giving us a more balanced view of the world